 'Keep calm and carry on': Cuba warns virus panic bad for immune system

-Cuban officials have said the island's hot climate could slow propagation of the virus and a state-run tourism agency has even promoted the island as a safe destination.
+Cuban officials have said the island's hot climate could slow propagation of the virus - although the theory remains unproven - and a state-run tourism agency even promoted the island as a safe destination at the start of the crisis.
 Cuba has also boasted that it produces a drug that helped curb the coronavirus outbreak in China, although some experts doubted whether it was effective as a mass treatment.

-Cuba has the "manpower, the drugs, and a proven and effective approach to face health challenges", Cuba's Foreign Ministry's General Director for U.S. Affairs Carlos Fernandez de Cossio tweeted.
-Many Cubans trust authorities' assurances they have the situation under control, in a country where the state has a monopoly of mass media.
-But some are concerned about the government's decision to keep borders, schools, and workplaces open and to encourage tourism.
+Cuba has the "manpower, the drugs, and a proven and effective approach to face health challenges," the Foreign Ministry's general director for U.S. affairs, Carlos Fernandez de Cossio, tweeted.
+Many Cubans trust authorities' assurances that they have the situation under control, in a country where the state has a monopoly of mass media.
+But some are concerned about the decision to keep schools and workplaces open.

+Others criticized the government for not barring entry to tourists earlier.
+Increased internet access on the island has generated more concern as citizens have been able to evaluate other countries' approaches.
+Cuba also has the oldest population in Latin America, and the elderly tend to be more vulnerable because they have weaker immune systems.

 NO CURFEW, CLOSURES YET While life in Havana has continued much as normal, some private business owners have chosen to suspend operations.

+Diaz-Canel called on Cubans on Friday to start practicing social distancing, to avoid crowds and trips on public transport at peak hours, and cancel social outings.
+"Something very difficult due to Cubans' nature, but very necessary, is the elimination of effusive greetings," he said.
+"No kisses or hugs and greetings at a prudent distance until the epidemic passes by."

+The president said Cuba could take "more severe" measures in coming days or even hours, depending on the spread of the virus.
+He also urged Cubans to practice better hygiene.

-One source said authorities would on Friday order private restaurants and bed-and-breakfasts to close and announce fiscal benefits for them.
-Many Cubans also worry about the lack of protective equipment and hygiene products in a country under U.S. sanctions, which faces shortages of many basic goods.
+But many Cubans worry about the lack of protective equipment and hygiene products in a country under U.S. sanctions, which faces shortages of many basic goods.
 Adequate hand-washing is also problematic for many who face sporadic outages of running water, and Cuba is recommending that citizens make their own face masks.

 Shortages mean Cubans have to typically spend hours in queues when they go shopping, complicating social distancing.
 "There is no way to shop online here, so if I don't queue up how do I get by?" asked Eddy Zamora, 36, queuing outside a supermarket.
 "And I don't have the money to stock up."